sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-remove-folder.md

 The *Configuration->Inventory* view offers removing a single object, see [Configuration - Inventory - Operations - Remove Object](/configuration-inventory-operations-remove-object), and removing objects from folders.

-When removing a folder from the *Remove* operation available from the folder's 3-dots action menu in the navigation panel, a pop-up window will be displayed like this:
+When removing a folder using the *Remove* operation available from the folder's 3-dots action menu in the navigation panel, a pop-up window will be displayed like this:

 <img src="remove-folder.png" alt="Remove Folder" width="600" height="560" />